 Cons of the Italian health system

-- Waiting times: Since a lot of Italian citizens attend public hospitals and this typically means longer wait times.
+- Waiting times: Because a lot of Italian citizens attend public hospitals this typically means longer wait times.

 - English-speaking doctors: In public hospitals, it might be challenging to find English-speaking doctors.